 Most people who are not in the industry will say something like “First-time Homebuyer A… What does the A stand for, again?”

 In truth, FHA simply refers to the Federal Housing Administration.
 That’s it.

-FHA loans are government backed loans that allow for more flexibility in a few of the key factors that accompany the pricing of the loan.
-The biggest appeal for this type of mortgage is that the rate is often lower than a conventional loan, which can be useful if you have credit challenges.
+FHA loans are government-backed loans that allow for more flexibility in a few of the key factors that accompany the pricing of the loan.
+The biggest appeal for this type of mortgage is the rate is often lower than a conventional loan, which can be useful if you have credit challenges.